alanvitalp/nlw-return/README.md

 # nlw-return
-Feedback component with Tailwind, PrismaORM.
+Feedback component with Tailwind, PrismaORM and Jest for testing.
 This application was made with SOLID principles.

 # To initialize Frontend, go to front folder, then: